chesterjavier03/chesterjavier03/README.md

 # Hello, I'm Chester Javier 👋

-With over 10 years of commercial software development experience, I specialize in delivering scalable and high-performance solutions for startups.
-My expertise spans across the full stack, from backend technologies like Java, Spring Boot, and Microservices, to frontend frameworks such as React and Next.js.
-I’m also experienced in mobile development using React Native and Expo.
-I am passionate about creating seamless user experiences and implementing solutions that meet business goals.
-I value collaboration and enjoy being part of a productive team that drives innovation.
+I believe technology should serve people, not the other way around.
+With over a decade of experience, I help startups and corporations turn ambitious goals into reality by building high-performance software that users love.
+My full-stack expertise—from backend microservices (Java, Spring Boot) to frontend experiences (React, Next.js) and mobile apps (React Native)—ensures resilient systems that scale seamlessly.
+I thrive in Agile environments where collaboration fuels innovation, partnering with teams to meet tight deadlines without compromising quality.
+I focus on one thing: delivering solutions that drive your business forward.
+Let’s build something meaningful together.

 ---